Comes with Perks - 7

 =^_^=

-The university is about academics and the end of the semester and the first year were demanding.
+The university is about academics, and the end of the semester and the first year were demanding.
 My study group was instrumental in coaching good study habits.
 My friendship with Shannon led to a second study group that included her friend John Davis.
-He was a scholarship athlete that she had a responsibility to mentor.
+He was a scholarship athlete whom she had a responsibility to mentor.
 While spoiled, he had a decent head on his shoulders.
-Shannon’s charm and expertise helped him to be one of the examples of a good student-athlete.
+Shannon’s charm and expertise helped him become an example of a good student-athlete.
 Studying together helped him and me to obtain a B+ and Shannon to ace the course.

 Ending up with a 3.28 grade point average for my freshman year, however, but a measure of my growth.
 I was just as excited and scared about returning home and my summer job as I had been when I came to campus in August…